-The NTFS file system, used by Microsoft has a feature that is poorly documented and unknown to many developers, administrators.
+The NTFS file system, used by Microsoft has a feature that is undocumented and unknown to many developers, Directors.

-This feature is called Alternate Data Streams and allows data as text, graphics or executable code & rsquo; be stored in hidden files.
-These are visible in Normal file.
+This feature is called Alternate Data Streams and allows data such as text, graphics or executable to be stored in hidden files code.
+These are related to a normal visible file.

-L & rsquo; main purpose of these flows were to enable the file system support Macintosh Hierarchical File System (HFS) and so allow a Windows NT d & rsquo type of system to be a file server for Macintosh clients.
+The main use of these flows were to enable the Macintosh Hierarchical File System file system support (HFS) and so to allow a Windows NT system to be file server for Macintosh clients.

-The stream Alternate Data Streams is a risk in terms of safety because they are completely hidden, they offer an opportunity for hijacking Trojans (Trojan) DDoS attacks and denial of service.
+Alternate Data Streams flows present a risk to the security level, because they are completely hidden, They offer a possibility of diversion for the Trojans (Trojan) and denial of service DDoS attacks.

-ZHPDiag allows a search of some stream ads (Alternate Data Streams).
-The research area is mainly in the files that are launched at startup, such as those from the modules :
+ZHPDiag allows a search of some ADS streams (Alternate Data Streams).
+The search box is located mainly in the files that are launched at startup like for example those from modules :

-Looking for some s & rsquo ADS stream; also extends to certain records of the & rsquo; users such as the download area and the Windows Desktop.
+The research of some ADS streams also extends to certain folders of the users like for example the download area and the Windows desktop.

 ADS Now [:trash111.exe] – C:\UsersCoolmanDownloadsAutorunsAutoruns.exe:trash111.exe =>.SUP.
 FileADS